tangramor/xmind-extractor-combiner/README.md

 npm run build
 ```

-## Developing the purpos of this project
+## Developing the features of this project

 - [Developing](./docs/Developing.md)